coana-tech/next-plugin-metadata-extractor/README.md

 };
 ```

-See the [Next.js documentation](https://nextjs.org/docs/app/building-your-application/optimizing/metadata) for more information defining metadata.
+See the [Next.js documentation](https://nextjs.org/docs/app/building-your-application/optimizing/metadata) for more information about defining metadata.

 **NOTE:** The plugin does not support dynamic metadata.